OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B05.md

 ![Channel tab](../Assets/05-004-Installed-In-Channel.png)

-You can select the talk bubble in the upper left of the screen to open the chat; now people in the channel can chat about your app while they use it!
+You can select the chat icon in the upper left of the screen to open the chat; now people in the channel can chat about your app while they use it!
 This is a lot easier than navigating back and forth between the tab and the chat.

 #### Step 4: Run it again